 What type of grape to use.
 Any grapes work well for this recipe.
 I successfully used seedless grapes, red grapes, purple grapes, black grapes, green grapes.
 You name it.
 I tried them!
 The most important thing to remember is to try to use grapes that are in season for the most delicious sweet treat.

 No matter what you do, wash the grapes well.
-As I mentioned above, grapes are normally grown using lots of pesticides.
+As I mentioned above, grapes are typically grown using lots of pesticides.
 Buy organic if you can afford it, and no matter what, give them a thorough washing.

 Dry them well.
 This recipe is so simple.
-There are only 2 things you need to remember.
+There are only two things you need to remember.
 Wash your grapes well, and dry them well!
 Make sure you use an absorbent towel, and if you want to be extra safe, let them dry for 10-15 minutes before you put them in the freezer.